indeedeng/imhotep/docs/data-file-requirements.md

 ## Field Headers

-#### The first line of your file represents the header that defines fields in the resulting index
+#### The first line of your file represents the header that defines fields in the resulting dataset

 Use field names that contain uppercase `A-Z`, lowercase `a-z`, digits, or `_` (underscore).
 A field name cannot start with a digit.

 #### time or unixtime field names

-If the field name is time or unixtime, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the index.
+If the field name is time or unixtime, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
 A timestamp can be in seconds or milliseconds since Unix epoch time (UTC).
 If you use time, the 32-bit number represents the number of seconds since January 1, 1970.
 If you use unixtime, the 64-bit number represents the number of milliseconds since January 1, 1970.

 #### Field names with the * suffix